kunmy94/Data-Analysis-using-SQL/README.md

 ### Project Overview

 Welcome to the fascinating world of Airbnb listings, where data speaks volumes about host preferences, price trends, popular neighborhoods, and guest satisfaction.
-In this data analysis project, we delve into the diverse and dynamic realm of short-term rentals, uncovering insights that illuminate the patterns and preferences that shape the Airbnb landscape.
+In this data analysis project, i delve into the diverse and dynamic realm of short-term rentals, uncovering insights that illuminate the patterns and preferences that shape the Airbnb landscape.

 ### Data Sources